TheRolfFR/custoMenu/README.md

 ### 5. Enjoy !

-Licence: <a href="http://creativecommons.org/licenses/by-nc-sa/4.0/">CC BY 4.0 International</a>
+License: <a href="http://creativecommons.org/licenses/by-nc-sa/4.0/">CC BY 4.0 International</a>